-The graduate of the M.A. in Human Development with a program in Lactation is prepared for the International Board of Lactation Consultant Examiner's exam.
+The graduate of the M.A. in Human Development with a program in Lactation Consulting is prepared for the International Board of Lactation Consultant Examiner's exam.

-All applications must be submitted to the Pacific Oaks College on the Application for Admission form included in the Catalog.
+All applications must be submitted to Pacific Oaks College on the Application for Admission form available in the Admissions Office.
 All applicants must have an interview with Lactation Institute Directors.
+Background in human anatomy and physiology is required.